 - What is Stock Analysis?

-Stock Market Basics: What is a Stock Market?
+1. What is the Stock Market?

-The worlds major Stock Markets
+The Worlds Biggest Stock Markets

-The World Federation of Exchanges (WFE) regulates 52 Stock Exchanges across the globe promoting regulatory standards.
+The World Federation of Exchanges (WFE) regulates 52 Stock Exchanges across the globe, promoting regulatory standards.
 Below you can see the list of the major exchanges regulated and reported on.
 I have sorted this list on the Domestic Market Capitalization.
-This Capitalization is the value of all the shares traded on the exchange.
+Capitalization is the value of all the shares traded on the exchange.

 - The NYSE & NASDAQ account for roughly 40% of the value of the Global Stock Markets